 Finding the right book editor

-The romantic myth of an author sitting alone in his room and emerging with a finished book is just that: a myth.
+The romantic myth of an author sitting alone in their room and emerging with a finished book is just that: a myth.
 Writing is a tough skill to master.
 Good books are the product of talent, craft, revision and more revision.
 Like all creative arts, writing requires critique from knowledgeable professionals who can make suggestions and provide direction from a perspective most writers can’t obtain on their own.
 From developmental editing — with advice on story and structure — to copy editing and proofreading, working with a range of book editors is absolutely crucial when writing a book.
 But where can you find the professionals with the right experience in your genre to take your story to the next level?

 What to look for in an editor